-- Showing appreciation and recognition in ways that are not meaningful - Gap between expectations and recognition felt their college was valued by the president and provost.
+- Showing appreciation and recognition in ways that are not meaningful - Gap between expectations and recognition

+85% felt their college was valued by the president and provost.

-were satisfied with the were satisfied with the recognition received from their department chair.
+80% were satisfied with the recognition received from were satisfied with the their department chair.

-were satisfied with the recognition received for scholarship and outreach.
+#1 among in our peer group!
+80% were satisfied with the recognition received for scholarship and outreach.